 This porridge is quite versatile.
 It would work well with any of the fixin's you usually serve up with your oatmeal.
 (How about Hemp Heart Oatmeal or Pumpkin Pie Oatmeal?)

-I shared this recipe with Wellness Weekend and Slightly Indulgent Tuesdays.
+I shared this recipe with Wellness Weekend, Allergy-Free Wednesday and Slightly Indulgent Tuesdays.

 Cream of Amaranth Cereal